-Almond flour muffins have their place as almond flour is one of the other flours I use, but in this recipe they would crumble.
+Almond flour muffins have their place as almond flour, or finely ground almond meal is one of the other flours I use, but in this recipe they would crumble.
 It is not interchangeable in this recipe.

 They will yield the most fluffy keto blueberry muffins you have ever tasted!

 Get them in the oven now and watch as the baking time will vary by a few minutes because not all ovens are the same.